sei-protocol/sei-x402/typescript/packages/x402/src/paywall/README.md

 **Enhanced RPC** (optional): Add `cdpClientKey` to use Coinbase's hosted RPC infrastructure for improved performance.

-**Fund/Onramp Button** (optional): Add `cdpProjectId` to enable onramp functionality in the wallet dropdown.
-Provides Coinbase Smart Wallet Fund flow or Coinbase Onramp depending on wallet type.
-This is only available on Base mainnet.

 ## Configuration Options

 | Option | Description |